fed1k/Personal-Portfolio.github.io/README.md

 ![screenshot](./images/Mobile-version.png)
 ![screenshot](./images/Desktop.png)

-It is a show of my understanding of Gitflow, use of Linters, HTML5 semantics, CSS3 flexbox.
+It is a show of my understanding of Gitflow, use of Linters, HTML5 semantics, CSS3 flexbox and Javascript.

 ## Built With